tlevine/scarsdale-data/school-buses/readme.md

 * The number of students for a given trip should sum to zero.
 * The time for a stop should be greater than or equal to the previous stop's time.
 * Different trips (by name) with the same route (by number) should have the same stops in reversed ourder.

+## Maps
+Here are some ideas.

+* At a given time, where are all of the buses, and how many students are in them?
+* Plot all bus routes on top of each other, with width being the number of students in the bus.
+* Figure out how the bus routes are chosen and how students are assigned.
+* Consider whether the bus routes could be improved.
+(Even if they are, it doesn't necessarily make sense to do so because the stability of bus routes is good too.)

+## To do
+1. Enter the locations.
+2. Make maps.
+3. Ask for middle school schedules.